otddev/project-udagram/README.md

 - A provisioned s3 bucket for image uploads from posts created in udagram (Note: If desired you can utilize same bucket created for front-end.)

 ### Enviroment Settings
-Note: When deploying in AWS for project grading you cannot use a **.env** file to get these parameters.
+Note: Create a .env file only for testing locally.
+For deployment you need to provide this variables via other services.

 ```
 # Database Configuration